Our responsibility pledge states:

 - use outside literature, because it implies endorsement of outside enterprises.

-- be afraid to help a group member in trouble; remember—relapse is not
+- be afraid to help a group member in trouble; remember—relapse is not contagious, recovery is!

 - participate in power struggles or personality clashes.